banner

 An overview of postwar British art from the BBC’s cultural weekly, as seen by one of the great art critics of the last century.

-The Listener project is based at the University of Plymouth, UK, and at the University of La Rioja, Spain.
+The Listener project is based at the University of Exeter, UK, and at the University of La Rioja, Spain.
 It was funded by an AHRC Art History award for 2008-2009.

 ahrc_logo